 Let’s take one of my cousins, for example.
 I learned about him when I started learning about my family tree – I had not met him or communicated with him previously.
 He shows up on my DNA list as a 4th-6th cousin match.
 Many people might think that this relationship is too far away to be helpful or even that it would be impossible to figure out the relationship.

 Fortunately, this cousin is an expert level genealogy researcher.
 So when we got in touch, he was able to explain to me exactly who he was and how we were related.
 His great-grandfather is my great-great grandfather.
 The reason that the DNA test showed such a small relationship is because his great-grandmother is NOT my great-grandmother.

 It turns out that his great-grandmother died after childbirth, which is a tragedy that occurred all-too-frequently in the past (and still occurs to this day in many parts of the world).
 His great-grandfather remarried and had my great-grandfather.

-(I am going to put together a whole series about centimorgans, and the amount of shared DNA for different relationship levels, so that way I can explain things in more detail.)
+(I wrote a beginner’s guide to centimorgans, which includes the amount of shared DNA for different relationship levels, so that way you can see how to use this valuable information in more detail.)

 Have you done a DNA test yet?

 Even though DNA can’t instantly solve many of your family’s mysteries (though it CAN solve plenty!), your search for your heritage will benefit greatly from DNA testing.